-Vaginoplasty (also known as posterior colporrhaphy) is a reconstructive cosmetic procedure designed to tighten the vagina.
-After childbirth, many women may complain of vaginal laxity, resulting from stretching of tissues and separating of muscles, this lack of tone can contribute to sexual dysfunction, bladder issues and frustration.
-Vaginoplasty is performed to repair of the vaginal canal and opening of the vagina for enhancement of sexual function.
-The concept may be referred to as “aesthetic vaginal surgery”, “vaginoplasty”, “vaginal tightening”, or “cosmetic vaginal surgery”
+Vaginoplasty is a reconstructive surgical procedure designed to tighten the vagina muscles.
+After childbirth, many women may complain of vaginal laxity, resulting from stretching of tissues and separation of vaginal muscles, this lack of tone can contribute to sexual dysfunction, bladder incontinence, discomfort, urinary tract infections and frustration.
+Vaginoplasty is performed to repair of the vaginal canal walls and opening of the Vagina for enhancement of the bladder, comfort and sexual function.
+The concept may be referred to as “Aesthetic Vaginal Surgery”, “Vaginoplasty”, “Vaginal Tightening”, or “Cosmetic Vaginal Surgery”

-The amount of damage at the time of vaginal childbirth has also been shown to be strongly correlated with sexual function.
-The Vaginoplasty/Vaginal Rejuvenation/Vaginal Tightening or Posterior Vaginal Repair is a surgical procedure performed to fix Vaginal Relaxation.
-Women with vaginal relaxation often complain they no longer feel the same amount of friction during intercourse.
-They will often describe vaginal looseness as a decrease in a woman’s ability to attain vaginal orgasms.
+The amount of damage at the time of vaginal childbirth has also been shown to be strongly correlated with bladder issues and sexual function.
+Vaginoplasty is a surgical procedure performed to fix vaginal muscle relaxation.
+Women with vaginal muscle relaxation often complain they no longer feel the same amount of friction during sexual intercourse, decrease in ability to attain vaginal orgasms, discomfort when exercising or bladder incontinence.

 CosMediTour – Vaginoplasty